Caraga, Davao Oriental: Land area

-Caraga has a total land area 64270 ha, representing 12.45% of the total land area of the Province of Davao Oriental, and seventeen (17) barangays.
-Barangay Pichon occupies the largest land area with 16300 ha which are 25.35% of the total land area of the municipality.
-Barangay D.L Balante, which is located in the south-west of Barangay Poblacion, is the smallest barangay with a land area of 975 ha or 1.51% of the total land area of this municipality.
+Caraga has a total land area of 64270 ha, representing 12.45% of the total land area of the Province of Davao Oriental, and includes 17 barangays.
+Barangay Pichon occupies the largest land area, with 16300 ha, which is 25.35% of the total land area of the municipality.
+Barangay D.L.
+Balante, which is located in the southwest of Barangay Poblacion, is the smallest barangay with a land area of 975 ha or 1.51% of the total land area of this municipality.

 Barangays

 Caraga is politically subdivided into 17 barangays.
 Each barangay consists of puroks while some have sitios.